livechat/chat.io-docs/site/content/apis-overview/routing.md

 ---
-title: "Routing"
-weight: 30
+weight: 40
 ---

 # Routing

+Routing is a process of **assigning chats to agents**.
+The primary goal of routing mechanism is to distribute chats at single license to all available agents.

-Routing is an mechanism which decides how chats within a single license are distributed between the agents.
-This document describes chat.io product routing but in the future you will be able to write your own routing mechanism and run it on our platform.
+This section describes chat.io default product routing.
+In the future you will be able to write your own routing mechanism and run it on our platform.

 In chat.io product it's not possible for a customer to have multiple chats within a single license.
 The conversation within a license (i.e. a company) is continuous from the customer's perspective and it's not necessary to split it into multiple chats.

-Agents are assigned to this chat either automatically or manually depending on the routing settings.
+Agents are assigned to the chat **either automatically or manually** depending on the routing settings.

 ## Automatic routing

 ![Automatic routing](./images/automatic-routing.png "automatic routing")

 ## Manual routing